mcarvin8/sf-package-combiner/README.md

 ## How the Packages Are Combined

-When the packages are combined, the `<name>` elements with the metadata name will be converted to lower-case, ex: `<name>customobject</name>`.
+When the packages are combined, the `<name>` elements with the metadata type are converted to lowercase, e.g., `<name>customobject</name>`.
 This ensures that multiple members of the same metadata name are grouped together in the combined package and that duplicate members are only declared once.
 The `<name>` elements are case insensitive when read by the Salesforce CLI.
 However, the `<members>` elements are case sensitive and their cases must match their API names in Salesforce.
 This tool will not convert the cases of the `<members>` elements, just the `<name>` elements.

 By default, the combined package.xml will use the maximum `<version>` tag found in all packages.
 If none of the packages provided have `<version>`, it will omit this from the combined package.xml.
 When you deploy a package.xml without an API version, it will check the `sfdx-project.json` file for the `sourceApiVersion`.
 If both files do not have an API version, it will follow the [sourceApiVersion: Order of Precedence](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_apiversion.htm).
-If you'd like to override this default behavior, supply the optional `--api-version`/`-v` flag, which accepts a positive integer, to explicity set the API verison to use in the combined package.xml.
+If you'd like to override this default behavior, supply the optional `--api-version`/`-v` flag, which accepts a positive integer, to explicitly set the API version to use in the combined package.xml.

 If you'd like to intentionally omit the `<version>` tag in the combined package, set the `--api-version`/`-v` flag to "0".